 Navy Veterans awarded $14,000,000 in consolidated mesothelioma verdict

 Robert Hirschberg, Robert Mattison, and Walter Sorey, all Navy Veterans, suffered from malignant mesothelioma caused by exposure to pumps, valves, gaskets, packing and other equipment components containing asbestos that the men came into contact with while employed at the Philadelphia Naval Shipyard.
 Hirschberg’s service as a boiler tender and Mattison’s and Sorey’s duties as machinists all placed them in direct contact with asbestos-ridden products.
 Lead plaintiffs’ attorney Troyce Wolf along with Demetrios Zacharopoulos were key in obtaining the verdict.

 Hirschberg, Mattison and Sorey v.
 John Crane, et al., Philadelphia Court of Common Pleas

 Jury verdict of $11,200,000 awarded to Pipe Insulator in Texas

 Robert Hutchinson worked as an insulator’s helper at a Pacific Gas and Electric power plant.
 His asbestos exposure occurred when he worked with pipe insulation manufactured by Owens Illinois, Inc. that contained asbestos.
 Cutting the insulation often produced asbestos dust that was breathed in by Mr. Hutchinson and sweeping up the work area caused the dust to become airborne again.
 No one ever warned Mr. Hutchinson of the health issues caused by asbestos exposure.
 He was diagnosed with mesothelioma almost forty years after his exposure.
-Attorney Troyce Wolfe led the team of attorneys who secured the verdict.
+Attorney Troyce Wolf led the team of attorneys who secured the verdict.